example42/example42.github.io/_posts/2018-08-20-puppet-classification.md

       include $class
     }

-Then, we define in our hierarchy under the key named classes, what to include for each node.
-For example, with a YAML backend, our case would be represented with the following lines of code:
+Then, we define in our hierarchy under the key named `classes`, what to include for each node.
+For example, with a YAML backend, our case would be represented with the following lines data:

+    ---
-    --- classes:
+    classes:
       - general
       - apache

 ### Nodeless Classification